javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/8-format-date-relative/solution.md

-To get the time from `date` till now -- let's substract the dates.
+To get the time from `date` till now -- let's subtract the dates.

 ```js run demo
 function formatDate(date) {